Shreesha3112/Cancer-Detection-Segmentation-and-Classification/README.md

-## Cancer cell segmentation of microscopic images with heuristic based weak supervision labelling
+## Cancer cell segmentation of microscopic images with heuristic based Automated labelling

 ### Purpose: Deep dive on CNN Semantic segmentation and automated labelling using image processing
 <br>